 “We now hold that a prisoner presents a viable Eighth Amendment claim where he or she proves that a prison staff member, acting under color of law and without legitimate penological justification, touched the prisoner in a sexual manner or otherwise engaged in sexual conduct for the staff member’s own sexual gratification, or for the purpose of humiliating, degrading, or demeaning the prisoner.”
 Bearchild v.
 Cobban, 947 F.3d 1130, 1144 (9th Cir.
 2020).

-“Sexual harassment or abuse of an inmate by a corrections officer is a violation of the Eighth Amendment” as “sexual contact between a prisoner and a prison guard serves no legitimate role . . . [and] is simply not ‘part of the penalty that criminal offenders pay for their offenses against society.’
-Because there is no ‘legitimate penological purpose’ served by sexual assault, the subjective component of ‘malicious and sadistic intent’ is presumed if an inmate can demonstrate that a sexual assault occurred (citations omitted).”
+“Sexual harassment or abuse of an inmate by a corrections officer is a violation of the Eighth Amendment” as “sexual contact between a prisoner and a prison guard serves no legitimate role and is simply not ‘part of the penalty that criminal offenders pay for their offenses against society.’”
 Wood v.
-Beauclair, 692 F.3d 1041 at 1046, 1050 (9th Cir.
-2012).
-Further, “an inmate need not prove that an injury resulted from sexual assault in order to maintain an excessive force claim under the Eighth Amendment.”
-Schwenk v.
-Hartford, 204 F.3d 1187, 1196 (9th Cir.
-2000).
+Beauclair, 692 F.3d 1041, 1046, 1050 (9th Cir.
+2012) (internal citations omitted).
+Because there is no “legitimate penological purpose” served by sexual assault, the subjective component of “malicious and sadistic intent” is presumed if an inmate can demonstrate that a sexual assault occurred.
+Bearchild, 947 F.3d at 1143(quoting Wood, 692 F.3d at 1050-51.
+Further, “our cases have clearly held that an inmate need not prove that an injury resulted from sexual assault in order to maintain an excessive force claim under the Eighth Amendment.”
+Bearchild, 947 F.3d at 1144 (“Any sexual assault is objectively ‘repugnant to the conscience of mankind’ and therefore not de minimis for Eighth Amendment purposes.”); Schwenk v.
+Hartford, 204 F.3d 1187, 1197 (9th Cir.
+2000) (“A sexual assault on an inmate by a guard—regardless of the gender of the guard or of the prisoner—is deeply offensive to human dignity.”).
+Allegations of sexual harassment that do not involve touching have routinely been found “not sufficiently serious” to sustain an Eighth Amendment claim.
+Austin v.
+Terhune, 367 F.3d 1167, 1172 (9th Cir.
+2004) (“[Officer] was in an elevated, glass-enclosed control booth when he exposed himself to [plaintiff] and this isolated incident lasted for a period of no more than 30–40 seconds.
+[Officer] never physically touched [plaintiff].”).